gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 - Be of the exact same type as the one on the card (CR, CVR, CRMA, CVRMA).
 The quizmaster and/or answer judge must check to confirm this.
 - Have content AND wording is similar to the content and wording of the written question.
 - Have the determining word or phrase from the quizmaster’s card.
-    - The determination of a valid Reference question, and the valid sub-type only considers the content in the question.
+- The interrogative word used is not a factor when deciding the valid type of a reference question.

 ##### Example
 - Similar content and wording: CVR According to Luke chapter 23: 37 King of what?
 A. The Jews The quizzer can give the question “King of what?” or “King of whom?”, as Jews could be referring to either nation (what) or people (whom).
 In this case the quizzer could also give “King of the what?”